Technology Transfer Network - Air Toxics Web Site

 The Risk and Technology Review (RTR) is a combined effort to evaluate both risk and technology as required by the Clean Air Act (CAA) after the application of maximum achievable control technology (MACT) standards.
 Section 112(f) of the CAA requires EPA to complete a Report to Congress that includes a discussion of methods the EPA would use to evaluate the risks remaining after the application of MACT standards.
 These are known as residual risks.
 EPA published the Residual Risk Report to Congress (PDF) in March 1999.
 Section 112(f)(2) directs EPA to conduct risk assessments on each source category subject to MACT standards, and to determine if additional standards are needed to reduce residual risks.
 Section 112(d)(6) of the CAA requires EPA to review and revise the MACT standards, as necessary, taking into account developments in practices, processes and control technologies.
 The methodology for conducting these reviews is described in: Risk and Technology Review (RTR) Risk Assessment Methodologies: For Review by the EPA’s Science Advisory Board with Case Studies – MACT I Petroleum Refining Sources and Portland Cement Manufacturing (EPA-452/R-09-006).
 The Science Advisory Board (SAB) RTR Methods Review Panel held a meeting on July 28-29, 2009 to review this document, and a final report of their review is available at the SAB website .

-- The final rule for Petroleum Refineries was signed by the Administrator on September 29, 2015.
+- The final rule for Petroleum Refineries was published in the Federal Register on December 1, 2015.

 - The final rule for Primary Aluminum was published in the Federal Register on October 15, 2015.

 - The final rule for Secondary Aluminum Production was published in the Federal Register on September 18, 2015.